Updated on April, 2026

 7. New compliance responsibilities

 Another unavoidable upshot of growth is that your organization’s compliance responsibilities will increase.
 Meeting existing rules and regulations could become more complicated as your firm and its workforce get bigger.
-There is also the possibility of having to meet standards from which you were previously exempt.
+There is also the possibility of having to meet standards from which you were previously exempt, such as data protection regulation.

 8. Keeping your culture intact